Release Program Title: EntityScript™

 Recall structures will be available at https://CORE.HOST/entity/ and are either provided by the system or generated and distributed by the community.

 Some closing introduction thoughts:

-Any information you come up with at some point in the future should have an equal and opposite .entity file to store that information with safely and accessibly for the future.
+Any information you come up with at some point in the future should have an equal and opposite .entity file to store that information with safely and with the understanding of accessibility-first functionality for the future.

-In C.ORE™ you're able to sort and inspect this set of interactions deeply and with various intents.
+In C.ORE™ you're able to sort and inspect these interactions deeply and with various intents.
 The information that ends up coming in and being stored on your virtual interface can adhere to both on prem or cloud-first models.
 EntityScript™ is built to interact with both.

 Lastly, the resulting .entity/.ds format simply called "EntityScript to Data Sheet" can be stored, customized, and accessed at a later time too according to a set of structured yet flexible storage of last resort methods.
 These methods can be published without revealing format-specific information using various templating techniques provided by the program.